 So why does every sitting president of Nigeria along with the national assembly refuse to see to the dismantling of police mediocrity commanded by chronically debauched rank-and-file products of the system called Inspectors general?

-By way of restating the point, why are the elected representatives of the people unwilling to unbundle the police and remove its control from the office of a corrupted inspector general, and a corruptible presidency who appoints him, and who couldn’t care less as long as the command rests under the beck and call of himself, his family and friends?
+By way of restating the point, why are the elected representatives of the people unwilling to unbundle the police and remove its control from the office of corrupted inspectors general and a corrupt presidency who appoints him, and who couldn’t care less as long as the command rests under the beck and call of himself, his family and friends?